vasvir/gwt-sdm-compile/README.md

 There are no plans yet to release this extension officially.
 Since it addresses developers and not the generally public this is not required.
-A developer can easily clone it from GitHub and install it directory from the cloned directory.
+A developer can easily clone it from GitHub and install it directly from the cloned directory.

 ## How it works